Gather employee feedback with embedded pulse surveys

 Employee surveys are one of the most meaningful tools we have to gather feedback from the organization at scale, but it’s really easy to overdo it!
 Rather than sending long-form surveys with your team every other week, you can add simple pulse surveys directly into your internal emails and employee newsletters.
 Not only will it increase engagement on those emails, but one quick question often gets a much higher response rate than a full-blown survey.

-As of today, you can now embed these “pulse surveys” straight into your favorite Workshop email templates and quickly gauge how your employees feel about a particular topic.
-They’re available in a variety of formats and provide a powerful tool for gathering up real data to support your internal communications or overall company strategy.
+You can embed these “pulse surveys” straight into your favorite Workshop email templates and quickly gauge how your employees feel about a particular topic.
+They’re available in a variety of formats and provide a powerful tool for gathering real data to support your internal communications or overall company strategy.

 Create, send, and measure employee pulse surveys